-And their Unspoken Questions are the most important!
+And their Unspoken Interview Questions are the most important!
 This post has the never asked but vital interview questions.

 Interviewer training is based on a simple foundation – that our past behaviour is the best predictor of our future behaviour.
 Obviously, there are exceptions to this – we can change in some ways, and of course many of us mellow as we age.

 However, studies show that those who were, for example, good leaders and showed good judgment in previous jobs, rarely lose these skills.

-Good interviewers structure questions to look for indicators from your past that will deliver success in areas important for their vacancy.
+Good interviewers structure their interview questions to look for indicators from your past that will deliver success in areas important for their vacancy.

 Naturally, the information sought varies by the job.
 Select the interview questions most likely to be asked for the position you are seeking.
 Then write down specific examples from your past, and then some summary points.
 There are sample interview questions below.

-Identify the questions that might pose difficulties for you, and consider how to answer them – then practice and practice.
+Identify the interview questions that might pose difficulties for you, and consider how to answer them – then practice and practice.

 One obvious example is if you’ve been retrenched (as too many good people have, particularly during Covid-19!).
 Answering “Why was it you who was retrenched?” needs thought, and a short, non-defensive, non-critical answer.

 Many interview questions will seek “negatives” in your background or style.
 The ideal answer to a question such as “What are your weaknesses?” is “I used to have trouble with….. (dumb questions like this – sorry, joking), but I’ve been working on it, and it’s now less of an issue.”

 One very common question that often kicks off the interview: “Tell me something about yourself”.
 How must you answer this?
 With a thumbnail sketch that follows 3 fundamental rules…